NS2LPS/pyslave/docs/scripting_language.rst

 .. function:: #abort?

     This line inserts a Python break statement if the user aborts the script.
-Multiple ``#break?`` should be used to exit nested loops.
+Multiple ``#abort?`` should be used to exit nested loops.

 .. function:: #disp(string)